Alickbird/Alickbird.github.io/index.md

 layout: default
 ---

 Welcome!

-This website is a work in progress.
-Mainly somewhere I can see data visualisation work / machine learning projects that I've played with in the past.
+As the name suggests, this site is part testing ground (part dump) for a mix of data visualization/ machine learning ideas.

+(don't expect too much)